jayshozie/dotfiles/README.md

     solve the C/C++ LSP issue.
 I couldn't make `clangd` work without Mason, so until I figure that out, I'm stuck with Mason.
 When I fix that, I'll get rid of Mason completely.

+# License

+This repository is licensed under the GNU Public License v3.
+Please see the [LICENSE](./LICENSE) file located at the repository root.